An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Introduction

+A fourth approach was proposed by C. Liu and H. Wu.
+In \cite{Liu2019}, they derived model \eqref{eq:model} via a variational approach using different flow maps for $\Omega$ and $\Gamma$.
+This model also satisfies \eqref{eq:energy:CH}.
+However, the underlying assumptions on the occurring boundary effects are different.
+While the boundary conditions proposed in \cite{Goldstein2011} allow for mass transfer between $\Omega$ and $\Gamma$ and enforce an instant equilibration of the chemical potentials, i.e. $\muG$ has to be the trace of $\muO$, the model derived in \cite{Liu2019} allows for differences in the chemical potentials, but prohibits mass transfer, i.e. $\iOmega\phi$ and $\iGamma\phi$ are conserved individually.
+For boundary conditions interpolating between \eqref{eq:Goldstein} and \eqref{eq:model:bc:mu}-\eqref{eq:model:Gamma:mu}, which can be interpreted as non-instantaneous adsorption processes, we refer the reader to \cite{KnopfLamLiuMetzger_arxiv_2020}.

-Constructing solutions of a regularized system, where \eqref{eq:model:Omega:mu} and \eqref{eq:model:Gamma:mu} are extended by $\alpha\para{t}\phi$, and taking the limit $\alpha\searrow0$ allowed them to prove existence and uniqueness of weak and strong solutions.\\ The authors of \cite{Garcke2018arxiv} interpreted model \eqref{eq:model} as a gradient flow equation of the total free energy $\mathcal{E}_\Omega\trkla{\phi}+\mathcal{E}_\Gamma\trkla{\phi}$ and used this structure for their proof of existence and uniqueness of weak solutions.\\ The numerical treatment of the Cahn--Hilliard equation and its variants -- often in combination with Navier--Stokes-equations -- was intensely discussed through the last years.
+A first existence and uniqueness result for weak and strong solutions to \eqref{eq:model} was provided in \cite{Liu2019} by constructing solutions to a regularized system, where \eqref{eq:model:Omega:mu} and \eqref{eq:model:Gamma:mu} are extended by $\alpha\para{t}\phi$, and taking the limit $\alpha\searrow0$.\\ A different pathway to proving the existence of solutions to \eqref{eq:model} was used by Garcke and Knopf in \cite{GarckeKnopf20}.
+They interpreted model \eqref{eq:model} as a gradient flow equation to the total free energy $\mathcal{E}_\Omega\trkla{\phi}+\mathcal{E}_\Gamma\trkla{\phi}$ and used this structure for their proof of existence and uniqueness of weak solutions.
+A comparable wellposedness result derived from a fully discrete finite element scheme can be found in Theorem \ref{th:convergence} of this manuscript.\\ The numerical treatment of the Cahn--Hilliard equation and its variants -- often in combination with Navier--Stokes-equations -- was intensely discussed through the last years.
 Consequently, there are various different discretization techniques at hand, which transfer the energy stability \eqref{eq:E1} to a discrete setting.
-These techniques include approaches based on convex-concave splittings of the energy (cf. \cite{WiseWangLowengrub2009,ShenWangWangWise2012}) or the double-well potential (cf. \cite{Grun2013c,Grun2013,GarckeHinzeKahle2016,GrunGuillenMetzger2016}), stabilized linearly implicit approaches (cf. \cite{XuTang2006,ShenYang2010}), the method of invariant energy quadratization (cf. \cite{ChengYangShen2017,YangZhang2017arxiv}) and the recently developed scalar auxiliary variable approach (see \cite{LiShen2019arxiv}).\\
+These techniques include approaches based on convex-concave splittings of the energy (cf. \cite{WiseWangLowengrub2009,ShenWangWangWise2012}) or the polynomial double-well potential (cf.~\cite{Elliott1993} and \cite{Grun2013c,Grun2013,GarckeHinzeKahle2016, GrunGuillenMetzger2016} for an application of Cahn--Hilliard--Navier--Stokes-systems), stabilized linearly implicit approaches (cf. \cite{XuTang2006,ShenYang2010}), the method of invariant energy quadratization (cf. \cite{ChengYangShen2017,YangZhang2017arxiv}) and the recently developed scalar auxiliary variable approach (see \cite{LiShen2019arxiv}).\\ Although, we will restrict ourselves to non-singular potentials, we do not want to conceal that there are also numerical schemes at hand which are able to deal with the singular potentials $W_{\operatorname{log}}$ and $W_{\operatorname{obst}}$ (see e.g.~\cite{CopettiElliott92,Blowey1992, Blowey1996,Barrett1999,Barrett2001, Frank2020}).\\